tuturto/pyherc/doc/api/source/effects.rst

 Effects collection
 ==================
-:class:`pyherc.data.effectscollection.EffectsCollection` is tasked to keep track of effects and effect handles for particular object.
+:class:`pyherc.data.effects.effectscollection.EffectsCollection` is tasked to keep track of effects and effect handles for particular object.
 Both Item and Character objects use it to interact with effects sub system.

 Following example creates an EffectHandle and adds it to the collection.

 .. testcode::

-   from pyherc.data.effects import EffectHandle from pyherc.data import EffectsCollection
+   from pyherc.data.effects import EffectsCollection,EffectHandle

    collection = EffectsCollection()
    handle = EffectHandle(trigger = 'on kick',